 SANTORINI WINTER STOP 1: Fira Town (the capital of Santorini)

-Fira is the capital of Santorini and the place with more things to do, come summer or winter.
+Fira is the capital of Santorini and the place with the most things to do, come summer or winter.

 So I started from there.

-At this time of the year, most shops will be closed but still there is a variety of things to do and places to go.
-I walked around to discover what was open and I was pleasantly surprised!Yes, the choices are limited, but more than enough for a few days trip.
+At this time of the year, most shops will be closed, but there is still a variety of things to do and places to go.
+I walked around to discover what was open, and I was pleasantly surprised!Yes, the choices are limited, but more than enough for a few-day trip.

-There were people walking around, but without cruise ships coming in, it was rather quite.
+People were walking around, but without cruise ships coming in, it was rather quiet.

 Where to eat at Fira in the winter?